an-yu-chen/academic.website/blog.md

   <h2 style="color: #1a237e; margin-top: 40px;">Current Role: Research Associate</h2>
   <p style="line-height: 1.8;">
+     I worked as a research associate for Prof. Cornelia Lawson and Dr. Xin Deng, where we were building a UK doctoral graduate database.
+I am interested in exploring how research and science in the UK translate into technological practices and applications (please see:
-    I currently serve as a Research Associate on the UK Doctoral Graduate Cohort Intelligence (DGCI) project, under the guidance of Professor Cornelia Lawson.
-Our work involves building a longitudinal database of UK doctoral graduates to explore career trajectories, mobility, and contributions to academia and industry.
+    <a href="https://www.mioir.manchester.ac.uk/research/projects/uk-dgci/" style="color: #3498db;">UK DGCI</a>) Our work involves building a longitudinal database of UK doctoral graduates to explore career trajectories, mobility, and contributions to academia and industry.
 This role allows me to apply my skills in data architecture, API integration, and policy-focused research design.
   </p>

   <h2 style="color: #1a237e; margin-top: 40px;">Programming & Analytical Skills</h2>